cescoffier/quarkus-openshift-workshop/docs/docs/web-application.md

 * ==If everything went well, you should see the following successful page.
 Click on the `Open Component in Catalog`==:

 ![ui-success-rhdh.png](images%2Fui-success-rhdh.png)

-* ==Once in the ui-fight component home page, you can launch the Dev Spaces opening by clicking the link OpenShift Dev Spaces (VS Code)==

 ![ui-home-page-rhdh](images/ui-home-page-rhdh.png)